Herbalife Q3: Huge Issues Exposed By FTC Order

 "We currently expect to see volume growth in North America in Q2, 2018 once we annualized the changes made earlier this year." - John DeSimone (CFO)

-Basically, Herbalife is wait until 4 quarters of post FTC impact have passed and then the year over year numbers will start to look better.
+Basically, Herbalife is saying wait until 4 quarters of post FTC impact have passed and then the year over year numbers will start to look better.

 However, back in Q2 Rich Goudis set this expectation with regards to FTC impact: